-The problem with this mode of thinking came when I would look at the photos I had taken and the exposure just wasn’t what I had envisioned through the viewfinder.
-After some less than pleasing results, I challenged myself to keep my camera on manual mode and thus “force” me to get comfortable with that “old school” way of taking photographs.
+The problem with that way of thinking came when I took a look at all of the photos I had taken with my fancy new camera and the exposure just was NOT what I had envisioned through the viewfinder.
+After those less than pleasing results, I challenged myself to keep my camera on manual mode and “force” myself to get comfortable with that “old school” way of taking photographs.

 That challenge totally changed my photos, and after almost 11 years of experience, I still use manual mode most of the time.

-Why on earth would I use manual mode with a state of the art camera at my disposal?
-Shouldn’t it be smart enough to take great pictures without any input from me?
+Why on earth would you use manual mode with a state of the art camera at your disposal?
+Shouldn’t your fancy (and expensive) camera be smart enough to take great pictures without any additional input from you?

 The simple answer is “No!”
 Cameras are not smart enough to take great pictures all on their own ALL the time.

-The truth is that your camera and all those high-tech formulas that make up your camera can get tricked really easily.
-Your camera doesn’t have a brain.
-It doesn’t know what to exposure for unless you tell it.
+The truth is that your camera and all those high-tech formulas that are used by your camera can get tricked VERY easily.
+Your camera does not have a brain and it does not know what to expose for unless you tell it.

 Then Why Did I Pay for All Those Fancy Buttons?

-I am not saying that there isn’t a place for some of the other shooting modes on your camera dial.
-What I am saying is that in order to get the best possible result, you need to know how your camera works and be IN CONTROL of what it is doing when you are taking photographs.
+I am not saying that there isn’t a place for some of the other shooting modes and camera settings.
+What I am saying is that in order to get the BEST POSSIBLE PHOTOS, you will need to know how your manual camera settings work and be IN CONTROL of what they are doing when you are taking photographs.

-Let me say that a different way.
-To get a great outcome, you need to know enough about your camera and what goes into a good exposure so you know when to take control and when to let the camera take over.
+Let me put this a different way.
+To consistently get a great outcome, you will need to know enough about your camera and what goes into a properly exposed image, so that you will know when to take control yourself and when you can let your camera take over.

-What I Hope You Learn From This Series
+What I Hope You Learn From Our Mastering Manual Mode Series

-My goal for this series of posts is to help you take matters into your own hands and better control that beautiful piece of equipment you spent lots of money on!!
+My goal for this series mastering Manual Mode posts is to help you take matters into your own hands and teach you how to better control that beautiful piece of equipment you spent lots of money on!!

 Until the next post, I am giving you a list of buttons to locate on your camera.
 They are listed below with photos to help you find them.

-Exposure Dial: This is how you will turn on Manual Mode so we need to know where this is.
-The "M" stands for Manual!
+This is how you will turn on your camera's Manual Mode, so you need to know where this is.
+The "M" on the dial stands for Manual Mode!

-I hope this series has helped you Master Shooting in Manual Mode.
-If you’ve missed any of the posts in the series, you can go back and read/review them at any time by following these links!
+Make sure to read the rest of our series to help you Master Manual Mode.
+If you’ve missed any of the posts, you can read/review them at any time by clicking these links!